emmanuelrosa/erosanix/README.md

 # erosanix
 This repository includes misc.
 Nix packages, NixOS modules, and Nix functions.
 This repo also functions as a Nix User Repository (NUR), and replaces my old NUR `emmanuelrosa`.

-## Features

-* `mkWindowsApp` - A derivation for packaging Wine-compatible Windows programs.
-There are also various packaged programs, such as Notepad++ and foobar2000.
-* Bitcoin packages - Various Bitcoin tools are packaged, such as the Muun wallet recovery tool
-* `nvidia-offload-wrapper` - A function to wrap programs so that they use Nvidia offload rendering.
-* `makeDesktopIcon` - A function to generate desktop icons.
-A companion to makeDesktopItem.

 ## Setup as a Nix Flake

 Setting up this repo as a Nix flake is no different than setting up any other flake: